Skip to Content

 Basically, it’s the perfect stopping point if you want to stay longer at the park, but you still want to enjoy the benefits of civilization, like supermarkets, restaurants, coffee shops, casinos, and accommodation.

-The first and obvious thing you should do if you’re staying in Pahrump is to visit Death Valley National Park, which is really close by.
+The first and obvious thing you should do if you’re staying in Pahrump is to visit Death Valley National Park, which is close by.
 You can go back and forth at least two times — the perfect timing to thoroughly experience its beauty — because the drive is not that long.

 But, aside from the park, Pahrump has interesting things to offer too, and it’s a really great place to spend your time.
 Pahrump is a perfect place for the lovers of wine and fine dining in authentic western vineyards.